Contagious porcine paralysis (Teschen disease)

 - Brain incl. spinal cord and trigeminal ganglion

-The detection of PTV from the above materials is possible with the following methods:
+Detection of PTV from the above materials is possible using the following methods:

 - Virus isolation in cell culture